 If you’ve given birth then you know ice is often recommended in the postpartum period to help heal your perineal area.
 In my hospital, we do ice packs for the first 24 hours, after that we recommend a sitz bath along with either or both Acetaminophen and Ibuprofen for managing pain and excessive swelling.

 Despite the dozens of articles for DIY padsicles on Pinterest – research actually shows that ice is NOT good for healing down there.
 The ice slows down the circulation to the area it’s applied to which doesn’t help the healing process.
 And heat increases the circulation too much so that’s not the right solution, either.
 According to the BE CALM Protocol we should allow “the inflammatory process to proceed at the rate appropriate to the level of injury.”

 What are your thoughts?
+Do you feel padsicles slowed your healing?
 Did you make or wear frozen pads and packs after birth?

 Pregnancy Delivery and Beyond is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This program does not effect the price a customer pays for products.
 To read more on affiliate links, please view our privacy page.